-Red Sox Must Beware Yankees as Best MLB Wild Card Team Ever
+Red Sox Must Beware Yankees as Best MLB Wild-Card Team Ever

 "It'll be great," Severino said.

-Wednesday felt more like an appetizer for that series, a warmup act, a chance for the Yankees to show who they are.
-Severino threw fastball after fastball in a 10-pitch, 1-2-3 top of the first, then Andrew McCutchen walked to start the bottom of the inning and Judge followed with his 116.1 mph, 427-foot missile to left field to make it 2-0.
+Wednesday felt more like an appetizer for that series, a warm-up act, a chance for the Yankees to show who they are.
+Severino threw fastball after fastball in a 10-pitch, 1-2-3 top of the first, and then Andrew McCutchen walked to start the bottom of the inning.
+Judge followed with his 116.1 mph, 427-foot missile to left field to make it 2-0.

-It was, MLB.com's Statcast reported, the hardest hit home run they've ever seen in the postseason, since their measurements began in 2015.
-But that record only stood for seven innings, because Giancarlo Stanton hit one even harder--estimated at 117.4 mph and 443 feet--in the eighth.
+That was the hardest-hit postseason home run since MLB.com's Statcast measurements began in 2015.
+That record stood for only seven innings, because Giancarlo Stanton hit one even harder—estimated at 117.4 mph and 443 feet—in the eighth.

 By that time, the "We want Boston" chants were getting louder and louder.
 By that time, the Yankee players in the dugout had to be feeling the same thing.

-And up in Boston, the Red Sox had to understand they are about to get a meeting with the best wild card team baseball has ever seen.
+And up in Boston, the Red Sox had to understand they are about to get a meeting with the best wild-card team in MLB history.

 You still fear them.